5 Apps You Should Self-Host Right Now (And How)

 2. Create your admin account

-3. Set up SSH keys for git push access
+3. Set up SSH keys so you can git push without typing passwords

-5. Set up Forgejo Actions for CI/CD (optional)
+5. Set up Forgejo Actions if you want CI/CD (totally optional)

 • Issues and pull requests

-Go to “New Migration” in the web UI and paste your GitHub repo URL.
+Go to “New Migration” in the web UI, paste your GitHub repo URL, and it handles the rest.

 Bonus: The Complete Stack

-Here’s what your self-hosted stack looks like with all five apps:
+Here’s your self-hosted empire with all five running:

 AppDomainPortPurpose